Her Campus Logo Her Campus Logo

 Toronto MU '25

-Katarina Zeni is a third-year journalism student at Toronto Metropolitan University.
+Katarina Zeni is a fourth-year journalism student at Toronto Metropolitan University.
 Having grown up in a small town out of the city and since having moved into the GTA, she has come across many different and fascinating stories, and people, in her everyday life.
 With a background in the arts and a passion for writing, Katarina seeks to use her experiences to highlight all the important moments in the everyday.
 Whether it’s a script, a poem, a novel, or a news story, she believes there’s always something to be written.
 Off the record (and off the clock), Katarina can be found watching her favourite 90s romcoms, checking out a new film in the cinema, or cuddling up to her cat Iris with a good book in hand.
 Follow her journey on Instagram @zenikatarina!